hassio-addons/addon-node-red/README.md

 **Note**: _These options support secrets, e.g., `!secret red_password`._

-**Note**: _In order to use the http_node you will need to expose Node-Red using a network port in addition to ingress.
-The http nodes will also be presented under /endpoint/ as shown in the UI.
-If using the node-red-dashboard module this will also be hosted under this path and will use any credentials set here._
+**Note**: _In order to use the `http_node` you will need to expose Node-RED using a network port in addition to ingress.
+The HTTP nodes will also be presented under `/endpoint/` as shown in the UI.
+If using the `node-red-dashboard` module this will also be hosted under this path and will use any credentials set here._

 ### Option: `http_static`